redenvelope2000/libretro_fbalpha-rotary_button/README.md

 Use of this program and it's source code is subject to the license conditions provided in the [license.txt](src/license.txt) file in the src folder.

 # Purpose
-This is specially created for supporting rotary button games -
+This is for supporting rotary button arcade games using modern PS4/5 and xbox one controllers.
+The aim'n shoot dial is emulated by the right stick and the right trigger button.
+The direction of the right trick, or the aim vector, is converted to the angle from the Y axis.
+Then it is compared with the dial position from the game's current execution context to generate the difference value for the movement.
+Supported games are -

 Capcom (d_cps1) -

-	Forgotten Worlds (done)
+	Forgotten Worlds (forgottn, lostwrld)

-	Lost Worlds (done)

 SNK (d_snk) -

-	Ikari (done)
+	Ikari (ikari)

-	Victory Road (done)
+	Victory Road (victroad, dogosoke)

-	TANK3 (done)
+	T.N.K III (tnk3)

-	Bermuda Triangle (done)
+	Bermuda Triangle (bermudat)

-	Guerrila War (done)
+	Guerrila War (gwar, gwarj)

 SNK (d_snk68) -

-	S.A.R (done)
+	S.A.R (searchar, searcharj)

-	Ikari 3 (done)
+	Ikari III (ikari3u, ikari3j)

 SNK (d_alpha68k2) -

-	Time Soldiers (done)
+	Time Soldiers (timesold, btlfield)

 Data East (d_dec0) -

-	Midnight Resistance (done)
+	Midnight Resistance (midres, midresj)

-	Heavy Barrel (done)
+	Heavy Barrel (hbarrel)

 Seta (d_seta) -

-	Caliber 50 (done)
+	Caliber 50 (calibr50)

-	Downtown (done)
+	Downtown (downtown)

 Konami (d_jackal) -

-	Jackal (rotary button version) (done)

-A PS4/5 controller or a XBOX one controller with two analog sticks is needed.
-The rotary button will be replaced by the right stick and the trigger button on the controller.
+	Jackal (jackalr)

+All validations were done on Retroarch 1.16.0 running Windows 10 64-bit.